Assess requests for faculty hiring in departments that demonstrate growing teaching demands

 Incorporated into regular processes

+All academic and administrative departments and centers are required to develop multi-year plans for diversity and inclusion.
 Progress on goals and actions outlined in these plans are reviewed on an annual basis.
-To date, 91 academic and administrative
+To date, 91 academic and administrative departments have submitted DDIAPs and provide an annual update to OIED.

 Implemented

-The Office of the Provost is actively working with the Office of Advancement to raise funds for professorships as part of the
+The Office of the Provost worked actively with the Office of Advancement to raise funds for professorships as part of the BrownTogether fundraising campaign.
+As of March 2020, $75.9M had gone toward supporting the hiring of faculty from historically underrepresented groups.

 Incorporated into regular processes